Learning to Diagnose and Correct Moral Errors: Beyond Shallow Heuristics in Moral Alignment: Experiment

 \section{Experiment}

 In this section, we introduce our experimental setting and results.
-To achieve generalization across tasks, we deliberately train the models on moral reasoning data MIC \cite{ziems2022moral} and part of RealToxicPrompts \cite{gehman2020realtoxicityprompts}, but test on BBQ (indirect social biases) and jailbreakbench as well as an unseen part of RealToxicPrompts that have been made different in data distribution.
-The experimental results demonstrate that (1)~\method achieves the best performance across the different tasks, and (2) \method can generate high-quality diagnostic information that can even benefit off-the-shelf LLMs to correct moral errors through direct prompting.
+To achieve generalization across tasks, we deliberately train the models on moral reasoning data MIC \cite{ziems2022moral} and part of RealToxicPrompts \cite{gehman2020realtoxicityprompts}, but test on BBQ (indirect social biases) and jailbreakbench as well as an unseen part of RealToxicPrompts that have been made different in data distribution, as shown in Figure~\ref{fig:pipeline-evaluation}.
+The experimental results demonstrate that ~\method achieves the best performance on correcting morally problematic content across the different tasks.